What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 4.2 The Investor Case

 The ceramics analogy is instructive for investors in one particular and precise way.
-The early institutional movers — the V&A’s decision to mount the Rie retrospective, Christie’s decision to create a Design sale category, Victoria Miro’s decision to represent Perry — did not make those decisions because the market had confirmed the thesis.
+The early institutional movers — the V&A’s decision to mount the Rie retrospective, Bonhams’ decision to run dedicated contemporary-ceramics auctions from 1988 and to create the first contemporary design department in 1996, Victoria Miro’s decision to represent Perry in 2003, when his vases still sold for a fraction of the six-figure sums they would command at auction from 2017 — did not make those decisions because the market had confirmed the thesis.
 They made them because they judged the quality and historical significance of the work to be sufficient to merit institutional attention, and they were willing to act on that judgment before the market caught up.
 The market followed because the institutions moved.
 That is the sequence.
 The institution does not wait for the market.
 The market waits for the institution.

 The MME is not an investment fund.
 It is not making bets on individual artists.
 But its relationship to the mosaic market is structurally identical to the position of those early institutional movers in the ceramics story: it is the institution that will initiate the first stage of the fine art recognition sequence for a medium that has not yet had one.
 Investors who participate in that sequence — through the MME Foundation’s capital campaign or through MME Studios’ Series A structure — are not entering an established market.
 They are investing in the institution that will establish it.

 The asymmetry is genuine and it is worth stating plainly.
-A medium with a documented history longer than oil painting, a practitioner community of thousands working across four continents, and a body of extant work of acknowledged aesthetic and historical significance — that medium’s market position reflects institutional absence, not intrinsic quality.
+A medium with a documented history longer than oil painting, a practitioner community organized into professional associations on four continents — the Society of American Mosaic Artists, the Association Internationale des Mosaïstes Contemporains in Ravenna, the British Association for Modern Mosaic, and the Mosaic Association of Australia and New Zealand, alongside working studios across Latin America and Iberia, and a body of extant work of acknowledged aesthetic and historical significance — that medium’s market position reflects institutional absence, not intrinsic quality.
 The gap between where mosaic is valued and where it would be valued with appropriate institutional infrastructure is not a rounding error.
-It is the accumulated result of seventy years of post-Renaissance categorization that placed mosaic outside the frame that generates market value.
+It is the accumulated result of five centuries of post-Renaissance categorization that placed mosaic outside the frame that generates market value.
 The institution that changes that frame changes the market.
 That is what institutions are for, and it is what they are worth.

 4.3 What the MME Will Do — In Specific Terms